'Temptation Island'

 Why do people actually join 'Temptation Island'?

-Well, the point is supposedly to form a stronger, more trusting bond with your partner.
+The point of Temptation Island is supposedly to form a stronger, more trusting bond with your partner.
 The idea is that if your partner remains faithful while on an island reality TV show where the whole point is to cheat, then they're likely to remain faithful to you in normal life.

 A lot of the couples who join the show are already facing trust issues with their partner at the time of filming — which just sounds like an awful thing to subject yourself to, tbh.